 Until you’ve decided you love the show, do not begin at the beginning.
 There’s a quaint charm to seeing William Hartnell launch the series as a cranky professor type, but the slow pacing, long takes, and black-and-white staging take patience.
 Plus, some of the best episodes are missing, junked by the BBC in an attempt to save on film costs.

 UK viewers can find the modern episodes on the BBC’s iPlayer.
 In Canada, they’re on Crave.
 In the US, they’re on HBO Max up through season 13 (Whittaker’s third and final season).
 In the US, UK, and Canada, the classic episodes, all 26 seasons, are available on BritBox.(Update 10/25/22: Starting in 2023, Doctor Who will be premiering new episodes, as well as streaming old ones, from Disney+ for audiences outside of the UK and Ireland)

 Try it out and enjoy your own journeys in space and time.

-The next new Doctor Who episode is the final Jodie Whittaker story.
-The 90-minute Centenary Special (part of the BBC’s hundred-year celebration) is planned to air in October 2022.
+The newest Doctor Who episode is the final Jodie Whittaker story.
+The 90-minute Centenary Special (part of the BBC’s hundred-year celebration) has just aired.
 In the UK, that’s on the BBC; in the US, on BBC America.
-The studio is pulling out their best-known villains for this, with the big three antagonists of the Master, the Daleks, and the Cybermen appearing for the first time together in the modern era.
+The studio is pulling out their best-known villains (and possibily heroes too) for this, with the big three antagonists of the Master, the Daleks, and the Cybermen appearing for the first time together in the modern era.